techdem/ARC/README.md

 ![example output](src/exampleOutput.PNG)

-The grids are printed out row-by-row with a space between input-output pairs.
+The grids are printed out row-by-row with unpacked lists of numbers.
 Where the computed solution grid does not match the one from the training/testing pairs, a 'Solution is wrong!' message is printed instead.